 PhD online handbook by Sweden’s United Student Unions

-Beginner’s Guide to Swedish Academy by Young Academy of Sweden
+Beginner’s Guide to the Swedish Academy by the Young Academy of Sweden

 Planning your teaching

 Discuss potential teaching ideas with your supervisor first and then with the director of undergraduate studies Daniel Alfons who will inform you of available teaching options.
-Doctoral students are not entitled to teach, instead this depends on the needs of the department.
 Teaching may begin with individual seminars or lectures and become more extensive in a later step.

-A teacher who wants to include a PhD student in her team shall not address the PhD student directly.
-Instead, they should begin by telling Daniel Alfons of their teaching needs and who they think would fit, if they have an idea of that.
-If this is approved the teacher shall in the next step turn to the main supervisor and ask for permission to ask the PhD student.
+A teacher who wants to include a doctoral student in her team shall not address the doctoral student directly.
+Instead, they should begin by informing Daniel Alfons of their teaching needs and who they think would fit, if they have an idea of that.
+If this is approved, the teacher shall in the next step turn to the main supervisor and ask for permission to ask the PhD student.

 Supervision

-Doctoral students may act as supervisors for undergraduate thesis authors, but usually not above intermediate level.
-It is advisable to take on supervision after having gained some initial teaching experience.
+Doctoral students may act as supervisors for undergraduate thesis authors, but usually not above an intermediate level.
+It is advisable to seek supervision after having gained some initial teaching experience.
 If you are interested in supervising, please consult first with your supervisor and then with Daniel Alfons.

 Pedagogical courses

-There are a number of courses on higher education teaching and learning.
-The introductory one, 'Introduction to Teaching and Learning in Higher Education' (2 weeks) is mandatory for everyone that teaches at Lund University.
+There are several courses on higher education teaching and learning.
+The introductory one, 'Introduction to Teaching and Learning in Higher Education' (2 weeks), is mandatory for everyone who teaches at Lund University.

 Courses at the Division for Higher Education Development